-Russia proposes new round of Istanbul talks; Ukraine yet to respond
+Russia proposes new round of Istanbul talks; Ukraine pushes for memorandum

 War of words

-The renewed diplomatic push comes amid growing pressure from United States President Donald Trump.
-Speaking on Wednesday, he suggested that Russian President Vladimir Putin might be stalling the peace process.
+The renewed diplomatic push from Moscow comes after growing pressure from United States President Donald Trump.
+Speaking on Wednesday, he suggested that Russian leader Vladimir Putin might be stalling the peace process.

 “We’re going to find out whether or not he’s tapping us along or not, and if he is, we’ll respond a little differently,” Trump said, likely referring to imposing more sanctions on Moscow as Ukraine’s European allies have done recently.